sivanagar/README-Generator/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)

 ## Description  <br />
-A node application that creates a README.md file based on user input.
+A node.js application that creates a README.md file based on user input.
+The README output file will be generated in the dist folder.

 ## Table of Contents